This is part 2 of a series of 4 discussions on the intensity surrounding acquisition integrations.

 - Demand accountability from your management team

-- Promote urgency and communication in decision making, over process
+- Promote urgency and transparent communication throughout the decision making, over process

 - Be available to listen and to help.
 Do not be isolated from employees